vioricaciobanu/GetDataProject/README.md

 1. merging the training and test datasets and adding subject and activity.
 2. extracting the variables containg the mean or standard deviation of the measurements
 3. fixing the variables' names, removing the special characters and making them more descriptive.
-4. making a new tidy dataset containing the averages of each meausurement from step 3 grouped by subject and activity
+4. making a new tidy dataset containing the averages of each measurement from step 3 grouped by subject and activity

-The output of the script is the tidy dataset mean.subject.activity.txt (it requires Notepad+ to read it properly on Window) which is included in this repository
+The output of the script is the tidy dataset mean.subject.activity.txt (it requires Notepad+ to read it properly on Window) which is included in this repository.

+There is a codebook included which explains how the data was selected and the steps for creating the tidy dataset.